 Secondary care referrals are received from family physicians in and around Kingston and the Southeast LHIN region.
 Tertiary care referrals come from the regional hematologists in Belleville, Oshawa, Cobourg, and Peterborough.

-Patients with leukemia, multiple myeloma, lymphoma, and other undifferentiated hematologic disorders are seen in the Cancer Centre of Southeastern Ontario (CCSEO).
-Drs Climans, Dudebout, Hay, Lee, Lui, Matthews, Monteith, Richard-Carpentier and Satkunam all care for patients with leukemia, lymphoma, myeloma, and myeloproliferative diseases.
-There are at least fifteen clinics a week.
-The CCSEO also provides outpatient chemotherapy services, supportive blood transfusions, and a procedure clinic (primarily for bone marrow aspirates and biopsies, as well as lumbar punctures with intrathecal chemotherapy, done in the chemotherapy suite).
-The majority of bone marrow aspirate and biopsies are now performed in the Malignant Hematology Day Unit on Kidd 9.
+Patients with leukemia, lymphoma, myeloma, myeloproliferative diseases, and other undifferentiated hematologic disorders are seen in the Cancer Centre of Southeastern Ontario (CCSEO).
+There are at least 20 clinics a week.
+The CCSEO also provides outpatient chemotherapy services, supportive blood transfusions, and a procedure clinic (primarily for bone marrow aspirates and biopsies, as well as lumbar punctures with intrathecal chemotherapy).
+An additional procedure clinic is located in the Malignant Hematology Day Unit on Kidd 9.